devleaks/followthegreens/README.md

 So if it complains that it cannot find a route to your destination, move a bit closer to taxiway network and try again.

 Otherwise, you're all set.
-Just " Follow the green ".
+Just " Follow the greens ".
 The plug in will tell you in which direction you should head to reach the first taxiway leg.

 If you missed a turn, just ask a new "green path" and the plugin will re-route you.